moshix/queens/README.md

 ALL OTHER VERSIONS
 ------------------

 Run either in MVS 3.8 TK4- or obtain the correct compilers.
+The algol68 compiler is among my GH repos.

 <br><br>
 Enjoy!